Advocacy to Address Low Graduation, Funding

-That is half the graduation rate of white-non Hispanic Minnesota students and represents the largest achievement gap in Minnesota.
-All of the 38 Minnesota school districts with 8 percent or more American Indian students, and 71 percent of the 41 Minnesota school districts with 100 or more American Indian students are in Greater Minnesota.
-Twenty five of those districts are MREA member districts.
+That is half the graduation rate of white non-Hispanic Minnesota students and represents the largest achievement gap in Minnesota.
+All of the 38 Minnesota school districts with 8 percent or more American Indian students, and 71 percent of the 41 Minnesota school districts with 100 or more American Indian students, are in Greater Minnesota.
+Of those districts, 25 are MREA member districts.

 Throughout this effort, MREA looks to cooperate with other organizations and individuals interested and involved in the education of Minnesota’s American Indian Students, such as:

 - Dr. Jane Harstad, MDE Director of Indian Education